cmitsakis/llm-api/README.md

 *llm-api* offers a simple HTTP API that enables applications to perform inference with *LLMs*.

+*llm-api* depends on *llama.cpp*, so it supports only models in *GGUF* format.

 Under development.
 Not recommended for production use.

-*llm-api* depends on the last version of *go-llama.cpp* that supports *GGML* models.
-Soon *llm-api* will use a newer version of *go-llama.cpp* that only supports *GGUF* models.

 ### HTTP API